openBackhaul/Overview/README.md

 - [core](../../../core) : Core Information Model that consolidates all Interfaces, Profiles and Equipments
 - [ltpAugment](../../../ltpAugment) : Technology agnostic amendment to the LogicalTerminationPoint class
 - [equipment](../../../equipment) : Device Inventory, Device type specific Information and Interface Behavior

+## Controller
+- [O1-Controller](../../o1controller) : OpenDaylight based SDN Controller, which is used in the ONAP project
+- [SDN-R](../../o1controller) : OpenDaylight based SDN Controller, which is used in the ONAP project